 What is a Probate Lawyer/Attorney?

-A probate lawyer/attorney assists an executor and beneficiaries of an estate in resolving the last-minute affairs of a deceased party as a state-licensed attorney.
-Probate attorneys also assist their clients in finalizing their financial arrangements before passing away.
+A probate lawyer/attorney assists an executor and an estate’s beneficiaries in resolving a deceased party’s last-minute affairs as a state-licensed attorney.
+Probate attorneys also help their clients finalize their financial arrangements before passing away.
 In terms of their client’s property and medical needs, they make every effort to see that their wishes are fulfilled.

 So, let us know the qualifications of a Probate Attorney.